pat/blog/_posts/2015-07-31-marngrook.markdown

 That ignorance has been particularly present in Australian media and conversations this week, with the ongoing booing of Australian Rules footballer Adam Goodes finally being [widely decried as racist](http://www.afl.com.au/news/2015-07-27/fans-need-to-show-more-respect-for-goodes-says-jetta).

-While it has been affirming to see much of the AFL community to stand up and support Goodes, we still have mainstream media seeking opinion from their standard - and thus white - commentators.
+While it has been affirming to see much of the AFL community stand up and support Goodes, we still have mainstream media seeking opinion from their standard - and thus white - commentators.
 We still have racists being treated as victims.
 We still have Indigenous Australians being marked as uppity, as troublemakers, as sooks, all because they dare point out that racism exists in Australia.

 Waleed Aly addressed this so very well two months ago: